 Section 5: Voting.
-Voting privileges shall be granted to the Chair of the CME, the 12 elected faculty members, three student representatives1-one each from the University program, the College program, and the MSTP program, the two faculty members appointed by the Dean, the Executive Vice Dean for the College program, and the two Associate Deans for Curriculum.
+Voting privileges shall be granted to the Chair of the CME, the 13 elected faculty members, a total of four students including one from the pre clerkship phase of the University program, one from the clerkship phase of the University program, one from the college program and one from the medical scientist training program, the two faculty members appointed by the Dean, Assistant Dean Diversity, Equity and Inclusion for Students, and the two Associate Deans for Curriculum.
 There will also be one vote for the Society Deans in the University program and one vote for the equivalent role in the College program.
 All remaining CME members shall serve without voting privilege.
 Faculty with multiple voting roles will have one vote.
+The quorum required to conduct the committee's business shall be the presence of 50% or more of the voting members, with a majority of the voting members present being elected or appointed faculty members.